kchapelier/BNDL/implementations/bndl/README.md

 Also contains a CLI tool (`makebndl`) to create BNDL files from the command line, as well as an example implementation of a loader for BNDL files in the browser.

-BNDL is an experimental file format for bundling assets files as binary bundle for consumption in JavaScript applications.
+BNDL is an experimental file format for bundling arbitrary files as binary bundle for consumption in JavaScript applications.
 More information on this [here](https://github.com/kchapelier/BNDL).

 ## Installing